jhrcook/statistical-rethinking/ch8_markov-chain-monte-carlo.md

       - grey region is the warm up (“adaptation”) where the chain is learning to more efficiently sample from the posterior
   - look for 2 characteristics of a “good” chain:
-      - *stationarity*: the path staying within the posterior distribution
+      - *stationary*: the path staying within the posterior distribution
           - the center of each path is relatively stable from start to end
       - *good mixing*: each successive sample within each parameter is not highly correlated with the sample before it
-          - this is representated by a rapid zig-zap of the paths
+          - this is represented by a rapid zig-zap of the paths

 <!-- end list -->